 Art and commerce are not so contradictory.
 They are different elements of a process.
-Anyone can produce a piece of artistic work if they have the impulse and the talent.
+Anyone can produce a piece of artistic work if they have the determination.
 Trying to get that work into circulation and make it stick is much more difficult.
 Artists are often contemptuous of that process as if it’s outside their remit.
-Yet surely there is hardly one among us who wouldn't jump at the prospect of wider acceptance.
+Yet surely there is hardly one among us who wouldn't jump at the prospect of wider recognition.
 To be rewarded for your art is very nice work if you can get it.
 You do the thing you want to do, you enjoy doing it, and then you get applauded and paid.
 Who wouldn’t want that?

 without the businessmen nothing happens